JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-<span style="color:red">!!
-UPDATE !!</span> I am on job market for faculty positions starting in Fall 2023. [{{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}]

-Please feel free to drop me an email at jialu.zhang@yale.edu.
+I am a researcher specializing in __Large Language Models (LLM) for Code__.
+To enhance the productivity of programmers, we designed __Gmerge__, the first LLM-powered tool to automatically resolve __300+__ real-world merge conflicts in Microsoft Edge. [{{< staticref "uploads/ISSTA2022.pdf" "newtab" >}}Paper:Gmerge{{< /staticref >}}]

+To promote CS Education, we developed [{{< staticref "uploads/PyDex.pdf" "newtab" >}}__Pydex__{{< /staticref >}}] (powered by Codex), the first unified tool with the capability to repair both syntactic and semantic errors in students' Python programs.

+I took a stab at competitive programming.
+In the past two years, I served as the coach for the Yale ICPC Team.
+Research-wise, we presented __Clef__, the first paper at the top PL/SE conference on competitive programming.
+Clef can repair challenging incorrect competitive-level programs, including non-functional properties such as time and memory limit exceeded errors.

-I am a final-year CS PhD student at Yale University, advised by __Ruzica Piskac__.
-My research interests lie in programming languages and software engineering.
-I focus on automatically preventing, detecting, and repairing crucial errors in programs across different fields such as systems, software engineering and CS education.
-In summer 2021 and summer 2022, I interned at RiSE and PROSE Team at Microsoft Research, mentored by __Shuvendu Lahiri__, __Sumit Gulwani__, and __Jose Cambronero__.
+I received my PhD at Yale University.
+I am honored to be advised by __Ruzica Piskac__.
+In the summer 2021 and 2022, I interned at Microsoft Research (MSR) on Large Language Models.
+I was mentored by __Shuvendu Lahiri__, __Sumit Gulwani__, and __Jose Cambronero__.
+We had a blast.